argoproj/argo-workflows/docs/upgrading.md

 The Prometheus `/metrics` endpoint now has TLS enabled by default.
 To disable this set `metricsConfig.secure` to `false`.

+### JSON templating fix

+When returning a map or array in an expression, you would get a Golang representation.
+This now returns plain JSON.

 ## Upgrading to v3.5